zhengyi0802/OTTBOX-ntcime/README.md

-This is a new IME package.
+munditvime6his is a new IME package.